Computational Cognitive Neuroscience

 Conclusion

 In conclusion, the results presented here represent an important first step in testing the possibility that neocortical learning implements the computationally powerful error backpropagation learning mechanism, based on synaptic plasticity that is driven by a temporal derivative.
-This form of learning is consistent with a wide range of existing neuroscience data, and would benefit from further experimental investigation to more directly explore this possible answer to one of the most important outstanding questions in neuroscience.
+This form of learning is consistent with a wide range of existing data, and would benefit from further experimental investigation that thoroughly tests this possible answer to one of the most important outstanding questions in neuroscience.